safijari/CarND-Behavioral-Cloning-Submission/README.md

 #### 4. Appropriate training data

 Really all I did was run the car forward 3 laps and backwards 3 laps, using the joystick.
+In earlier tests I used the keyboard but I never could get a model to converge to something reasonable.
+Also, my earliest models also had issues with tighter turns, right hand turns, and getting confused near the end of the path where a (perfectly safe) dirt path exists.

 ### Model Architecture and Training Strategy